w3c/wai-curricula/content/designer/information-perception.md

 #### Learning Outcomes for Topic

-Students should be able toÑ
+Students should be able to:

 * define the following types of tables from an accessibility perspective
   * simple